Staying Resilient During a Crisis: Cincinnati Responds to 100-Year Storm

 1. Choose tools without coding for speed

 When you're in a state of emergency, you need to move quickly.
-Declarative application building tools let business systems teams create mobile business process applications fast to get systems up and running sooner, without code.
+No-code application building tools let business systems teams create mobile business process applications fast to get systems up and running fast.
 Their user-friendly configuration approach also allows IT to recruit business-line developers for departmental involvement, while still retaining control of security and data access.
-MSDGC had to design and deploy new robust business process systems without the direct involvement of professional developers.
-Members of the business-line operations team rapidly designed and deployed the required applications through the intuitive point-and-click features of Flowfinity’s software.
+MSDGC had to design and test new robust business process systems without the direct involvement of professional developers.
+Members of the business-line operations team rapidly configured and deployed the required systems using Flowfinity's intuitive web-based application editor.

 2. Look for a true workflow solution

-You've diligently finalized every step of your emergency procedures, and the last thing you want is to find out your software system is not powerful enough to meet your workflow needs.
-Look for a mobile solution that has skip logic, conditional fields, workflow states, real-time data, and can search past records from a centralized database.
-MSD’s emergency applications were configured to require its contractors to attach all proper documentation for their work orders before they could be moved to the 'Ready to Invoice' state.
+You've diligently finalized every step of your emergency procedures, and the last thing you want is to find out your software systems are not powerful enough to meet your workflow needs.
+Look for a remote work solution that has data validation, workflow states, real-time information sharing, and a centralized searchable database.
+MSD's emergency applications were configured to require its contractors to attach all proper documentation for their work orders before they could be moved to the 'Ready to Invoice' state.
 This improved tracking of third-party work orders, ensured control of incurred expenses, and provided a real-time view into the status of hundreds of concurrent emergency jobs.

 3. Understand the value of software usability

 End users are the ultimate judges of business applications, so it's critical to build applications with them in mind.
-Look for a platform that allows app users to accomplish complex tasks through a simple user interface that's easy to navigate.
-To handle high call volume, MSDGC had volunteers who have never worked with Flowfinity staffing the phones.
+Look for a platform that allows app users to accomplish complex tasks through a simple, easy to navigate user interface.
+To handle high call volume, MSDGC had volunteers who have never worked with Flowfinity staffing phones from remote locations.
 The application was designed to guide them step-by-step through the call process, prompting them to ask questions when necessary or inform the customer what to do next.
 Minimal training was required, as all steps were logically implemented in the mobile application.

 4. Invest in a solution with integration options

-Mobile software with URL deep linking can manage the movement of data between applications, and save you time.
-MSDGC integrated all emergency mobile applications together, as well as ArcGIS mapping software.
+Mobile software with simplified integrations can automate the movement of data between applications, and save you time and reduce errors by eliminating the need for tedious data re-entry.
+MSDGC integrated all emergency mobile applications using URL deep linking, as well as connecting their structured data to ArcGIS mapping software.
 This helped users easily access the information they needed, when and where they needed it.